Lazd53/UdacityReactProject2/README.md

 # Would You Rather Project - Alex Love

-This is the Would You Rather game app..
+This is the Would You Rather game app.

 ## How to get started